vemilyus/borg-queen/README.md

 Interacts with `credstore` on the individual hosts.
 Mainly used by `borg-queen` to retrieve encryption keys for borg backups as needed.

+`cred` and `credstore` are tightly coupled and communicate via gRPC to keep network overhead to a minimum.
+And also because any HTTP based API would end up looking like RPC anyway.

 ## Target platforms